ayesha-offical/ayesha-offical/README.md

-# Hi there, I'm Ayesha 👋
+# Hi there, I'm Ayesha Faisal 👋

 🎯 **Aspiring Frontend Developer** | 💻 Passionate about clean code and beautiful UI
 🌱 Currently sharpening my skills in **TypeScript**, **Node.js**, and **Python**